 In days gone by, the concept of spend management boiled down to shaving pennies on unit costs and multiple cost managers scattered across each organization finding their own paths to minimizing the expense of doing business.

-In fact, cost savings continue to play a very prominent role in the procurement function; a 2019 survey of chief procurement officers (CPOs) by financial services and research firm Deloitte found they remain the number one priority for the CPOs surveyed.
-But those same CPOs also cited risk management (53%), corporate social responsibility (43%), and expanding or introducing digital business models (50%) as critical priorities for their organizations.
+In fact, cost savings continue to play a very prominent role in the procurement function.
+A 2023 survey of chief procurement officers (CPOs) by financial services and research firm Deloitte found it remains the number four priority (71%) for the CPOs surveyed.
+But those same CPOs also cited driving operational efficiency (74%), enhancing ESG/CSR (72%), and digital transformation (72%) as more critical priorities for their organizations.

 With these priorities driving policy and Big Data providing a veritable cornucopia of useful information just waiting to be turned into insights, spend management’s evolution seems both natural and necessary.
 Modern spend management is contextual and centralized, not scattered and siloed; collaborative, not competitive; and strategic, not tactical.
 It includes supplier management, category management, and contract management not just for individual areas, but for the entire organization.